Ya Muhammad

+Ya Muhammad (يَا مُحَمَّد) is an Arabic expression invoking Muhammad.

 Definition

 The phrase means "O Muhammad".
 The word yā indicates the vocative case, signifying direct address to a person.
 It is a common prefix used by Arabic speakers before personal names.

 Use

-It is used to seek intercession through the Prophet or his family, companions and venerated figures.
-The majority of its practitioners are Shia and Sufi.
+It is used to seek intercession through the prophet or his family, companions and venerated figures.
+The majority of its practitioners are the Shias and Sunnis including the Sufis.
 The vocative yā when used with Allāh is used to call upon God for help.